-Redemption Day means each Dealing Day.
+Redemption Day means each Dealing Day (save for any Dealing Day that is for the sole purpose of the reinvestment of pro-rata portions of Gross Income as contemplated in the preceding paragraph).
 Additional Redemption Days may be determined at the discretion of the Manager and notified to Unitholders in advance.